mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/intro-to-kms.md

 ## What's a KMS?

-A **KMS** is a piece of software that performs **cryptographic operations** (such as encryption and managing private keys) and is usually **embedded inside a secure hardware** component or hardware security modules (also refered to as HSMs).
+A **KMS** is a piece of software that performs **cryptographic operations** (such as encryption and managing private keys) and is usually **embedded inside a secure hardware** component or **hardware security** modules (also refered to as HSMs).

-Because TEEs are a secure environment, we can implement a working KMS inside an enclave.
+Because Trusted Execution Environements, or TEEs, are a secure environment, we can implement a working KMS inside an enclave.
 A remote client can benefit from having a remote key manager, without having to trust their keys directly.

 !!! warning "<font size="2">Don’t roll your own crypto!</font>"